PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/Project_sprint_05_appartments">Project_sprint_05_appartments</a></td>
             <td><b>Research on apartment listings</b><br>Determining the market value of real estate.
-The objective is to set the parameters.
-This will allow us to build an automated system: it will track anomalies and fraudulent activity</td>
+The primary objective is to choose parameters which potentially influence the value of a property, allowing us to build an automated system capable of tracking anomalies and fraudulent activity.</td>
             <td rowspan=2 align="center">pandas, numpy, missingpy</td>
         </tr>
         <tr>